alexdunae/yana/README.md

     - Permalinks
 1. Install and activate the [Advanced Custom Fields](http://wordpress.org/plugins/advanced-custom-fields/) plugin
     - Import the field definitions from the `advanced-custom-field-export.xml` file in the YANA theme directory
+1. Create a post category for "Thank Yous" with the slug `thanks`